openresty/lua-nginx-module/README.markdown

 subrequests, an "Accept-Encoding: gzip" header in the main request may result in gzipped responses that cannot be handled properly in Lua code.
 Original request headers should be ignored by setting [proxy_pass_request_headers](http://wiki.nginx.org/HttpProxyModule#proxy_pass_request_headers) to `off` in subrequest locations.

+When the `body` option is not specified, the `POST` and `PUT` subrequests will inherit the request bodies of the parent request (if any).

 There is a hard-coded upper limit on the number of concurrent subrequests possible for every main request.
 In older versions of Nginx, the limit was `50` concurrent subrequests and in more recent versions, Nginx `1.1.x` onwards, this was increased to `200` concurrent subrequests.
 When this limit is exceeded, the following error message is added to the `error.log` file: